fyckl/trivia-app/README.md

 # trivia-app
-A quiz app that fetches questions and answers from Open Trivia API, to then be mapped into components and rendered conditionally.
+A quiz app that fetches json data from Open Trivia API, which contains random questions and answers, to then be sorted and mapped into components and rendered conditionally.

+The app uses the React.js framework and Jest & Enzyme for testing.
 ## How to start the app
 Run the following commands to setup, given node and npm is available: